 rules & regulations

-These Rules are issued in compliance with Chapter 82a, 612 et seq., Kansas Statutes Annotated, as amended, and the By-Laws of the District and are designed to govern the supplying and taking of water service in a uniform manner for the benefit of the District and its members.
+These Rules are issued in compliance with K.S.A.
+82a-612 et seq., as amended, and the By-Laws of the District and are designed to govern the supplying and taking of water service in a uniform manner for the benefit of the district and its members.
 They are subject to change from time to time.
-If a provision of the Rules conflicts with a provision of the rate schedule, the provision of the rate schedule will prevail.
-If a provision of the Rules conflicts with a provision of the District’s By-Laws, the provisions in the By-Laws shall control.
+If a provision of the rules conflicts with a provision of the rate schedule, the provision of the rate schedule will prevail.
+If a provision of the Rules conflicts with a provision of the district’s By-Laws, the provisions in the By-Laws shall control.
 If any portion of these Rules shall be declared invalid by competent authority, such voidance shall not affect the validity of the remaining portions.

 The following expressions when used herein will have the meaning stated below: